sebastian-meckovski/CNC-File-Editor-QT5/README.md

 manual effort previously taking up an average of one hour per week for engineers.
 With just a few clicks, it streamlines file modifications, significantly reducing production costs.
-For visual demonstrations, please refer to the video provided below.
+For visual demonstrations, please take a look at the video I've shared below.

 ### Key Features
 - Batch Editing: Effortlessly make changes to a multitude of .hop and .txt files at once.
 - Time Efficiency: Reduce the time spent on manual modifications, enhancing overall productivity.
-- Cost Reduction: By streamlining the editing process, the CNC File Editor contributes to a decrease in production costs.
+- Cost Reduction: By streamlining the editing process, the CNC File Editor contributes to decreased production costs.

 # Running the application
 ### Production environment